noammhod/PyChunks-Deprecated/README.md

 **Version 1.1**

-A sleek and powerful tool to write, run, and manage Python code snippets effortlessly.
+A powerful Python project manager designed to simplify coding with embedded Python support and smart features.

 ---

 ## ✨ Key Features

-- ⚡ **Instant Execution**
-  Run Python code snippets instantly with just one click—no delays, no fuss.

-- 🔄 **Real-Time Output**
-  See your code results appear immediately right below each code chunk for faster feedback.

-- 🎨 **Clean & Intuitive Interface**
-  A modern, user-friendly UI that lets you focus on coding, not on navigating.

-- 🔧 **Resizable Chunks & Output**
-  Customize your workspace by resizing code chunks and their output windows to your liking.

-- 📦 **Portable & Standalone**
+- 📦 **Embedded Python & pip**
-  Just download the `.exe` and start coding—no installation or setup required!

----

-## 🚀 What’s New in Version 1.1
+  No additional installation needed — everything works out of the box with embedded Python runtime and package manager.

-- 🛠️ **External Libraries Auto-Install**
+- 📥 **Automatic External Libraries Installation**
-  Automatically installs any required Python packages when you import them.
+  Automatically detects and installs required Python libraries when you import them in your code.

 - 🗂️ **Spaces Support**
-  Save and load multiple code chunks within a single project file effortlessly.
+  Save and load multiple code chunks grouped within a single project file for better organization.

-- 🐍 **Embedded Python & pip**
-  Fully embedded runtime—no need to install Python or pip separately.

 - 💻 **Improved Terminal**
-  Enhanced terminal experience with better responsiveness and features.
+  Enhanced terminal experience with better responsiveness and usability.

-- 🎨 **UI Enhancements**
+- 🎨 **User Interface Improvements**
-  Smoother and cleaner interface for a better coding experience.
+  Cleaner, more intuitive UI for smoother and more productive workflows.

-- 🐞 **Bug Fixes**
+- 🐞 **Bug Fixes in Code Editor**
-  Stability and editor improvements for fewer glitches.
+  Stability and usability improvements in the editor for fewer glitches and smoother coding.

-- 💾 **Automatic Saving**
+- 💾 **Auto-Save**
-  Your work is saved automatically to keep your progress safe.
+  Your work is saved automatically to prevent data loss and streamline your development.

 ---

 ## 📥 Installation

-1. Download the latest [`PyChunks_Installer.exe`](https://github.com/noammhod/PyChunks/releases) from the Releases section.
+1. Download the latest [`PyChunks_Installer.exe`](https://github.com/noammhod/PyChunks/releases) from the Releases page.
-2. Run the installer and follow the setup instructions.
+2. Run the installer and follow the on-screen instructions.
-3. Launch PyChunks via the desktop shortcut and start coding immediately!
+3. Launch PyChunks from the desktop shortcut and start coding immediately!

 ---

 ## 🛠️ How to Use

-- Open PyChunks and write Python code inside the code chunks.
+- Open PyChunks and write Python code chunks inside the editor.
-- Click the **Run** button beside any chunk to execute your code instantly.
+- When importing external libraries, the program will auto-install them seamlessly.
+- Group your code snippets in “spaces” and save them all in one project file.
-- View output directly below the code for easy debugging and testing.
+- Execute your code and view output directly in the improved terminal window.
-- Resize code chunks and outputs as you wish to optimize your workspace.
+- Benefit from automatic saving to avoid losing your work.

 ---

 ## 📋 System Requirements

 - Windows 10 / 11 (64-bit)
-- [.NET 8.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) (If not installed, download from Microsoft)
+- [.NET 8.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) (if not installed, download from Microsoft)

 ---

 ## 💬 Support & Feedback

-Questions, issues, or suggestions?
+Encountered issues or have questions?
 Please open an issue on the [GitHub Issues page](https://github.com/noammhod/PyChunks/issues).
-We’re here to help!
+Your feedback is welcome!

 ---

 ## 🚫 Contributions

-Currently, contributions are not open, but stay tuned for future updates and community involvement!
+Currently closed for public contributions.
+Stay tuned for future opportunities!

 ---